What Causes Non-Hodgkin Lymphoma?

-Researchers have found that non-Hodgkin lymphoma is linked with a number of risk factors, but the causes of most lymphomas are unknown.
+Researchers have found that non-Hodgkin lymphoma (NHL) is linked with a number of risk factors, but the cause of most lymphomas ais not known.
 This is complicated by the fact that lymphomas are actually a diverse group of cancers.

 Some people inherit DNA mutations from a parent that increase their risk for some types of cancer.
-But non-Hodgkin lymphoma is not one of the cancer types often caused by these inherited mutations.
-In other words, there’s no increased risk of lymphoma in the children of patients with lymphoma.
+But NHL is not one of the cancer types often caused by these inherited mutations.
+In other words, having a family history of lymphoma does not seem to increase your risk of lymphoma.

-DNA changes related to non-Hodgkin lymphoma are usually acquired after birth, rather than being inherited.
-Acquired changes may result from exposure to radiation, cancer-causing chemicals, or infections, but often these changes occur for no apparent reason.
-They seem to happen more often as we age, and lymphomas for the most part are a cancer of older people.
+Gene changes related to NHL are usually acquired during life, rather than being inherited.
+Acquired gene changes can result from exposure to radiation, cancer-causing chemicals, or infections, but often these changes occur for no apparent reason.
+They seem to happen more often as we age, which might help explain why most lymphomas are seen in older people.

-Scientists are learning much about the exact gene changes involved in lymphoma.
+Scientists are learning much about the exact gene changes involved in the different types of NHL.
 This information is being used to develop more accurate tests to detect and classify certain types of lymphoma.
 Hopefully, these discoveries can be used to develop new treatments as well.

-Researchers are beginning to understand how these gene changes develop in people with certain risk factors, but they still do not know why most lymphomas develop in people with no apparent risk factors.
+While researchers are beginning to understand some of the gene changes that can lead to NHL, they still do not know why many of these gene changes develop, especially in people with no apparent risk factors.

-- People with immune deficiencies (due to inherited conditions, drug treatment, organ transplants, or HIV infection) have a much higher chance of developing lymphoma than people without an immune deficiency.
+- People with immune deficiencies (due to inherited conditions, treatment with certain drugs, organ transplants, or HIV infection) have a much higher chance of developing lymphoma than people without a weakened immune system.

 - People with certain chronic infections are also at increased risk, probably because the immune system is constantly making new lymphocytes to fight the infection, which increases the chances for mistakes in their DNA.